 Let's start with the most obvious thing that people hate on, shall we?

-Also, this is definitely not a comprehensive image of all the
+I'm not really sure when Alice became a Princess.
+Also, this is definitely not a comprehensive image of all the Disney female characters. |

 I get it, I really do.
 Tons of women, including myself, have been "lied to" and "duped" into thinking that a Prince Charming would come along to sweep us off our feet and ride us into the sunset.
 Oh, ya.
 And they lived happily every after.